ZhenkaiShou/alembic/_posts/2018-12-18-My Master Thesis.md

 With this modification, now the agent can provide a better estimation $ \hat p', \hat v' $ to evaluate tree nodes during MCTS, without having access to the actual principal variation $ s_{\text{seq}} $.

 ## Experiments
-Due to the very limited resources available and time limit for Master thesis, I was able to conduct only a few experiments, each of which has to be stopped at early stage.
+Due to the very limited resources available and time limit for Master thesis, experiments have to be stopped at early stage.
 All experiments are conducted in $ 8\times 8 $ Othello.

 ###### General Statistics
 {% include figure.html image="https://zhenkaishou.github.io/my-site/assets/My%20Master%20Thesis/Training_Loss.png" caption="Average loss over the whole training process." width="75%" %}

+We plot the average training loss in the figure above.
+Colors in this figure corresponds to the ones in [the network architecture figure](#modified-network-2).
+As we can see,
+- the basic estimation $ p, v $ (the red curves) has the highest error,
+- the calibrated estimation $ p', v' $ (the green curves) has much lower error,
+- the calibrated estimation $ \hat p', \hat v' $ (the blue curves) lies in the middle, closer to the red curves.